teymzz/spoova/README.md

 ##### INSTALLATION

-   ###### Direct Installation
+   ###### Installation from git respository
-   If you are downloading spoova project pack directly from the source pack, clone or download the spoova frame project package to your device web server root and rename extracted pack to `spoova`
+   Clone or download the spoova frame project package to your device web server root and rename extracted pack to `spoova`

    ###### Installation from composer #1
    Run the following command in your local web server root to generate the project pack